Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/elevation-1/identify.typ

   (
     (true, "Identify the design constraints and goals for the elevation mechanism.
-(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in elevation (Everyone)"), )
+(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in elevation (Everyone)"), (true, "Brainstorm possible configurations for the kicker.
+(Everyone)"), (true, "Select the best kicker configuration using a decision matrix.
+(Everyone)"), (false, "Create a plan for the construction of the kicker using CAD.
+(Ajibola & Jin)"), (true, "Build the kicker platform.
+(Everyone)"),
+  )
 )